STEMSight-Project/PIM/Front-End/README.md

 ## Overview

-The STEMSight PIM frontend is a **Next.js 15** application designed for healthcare providers to monitor patients through real-time streaming from Raspberry Pi 4 devices.
-It provides dashboards for viewing live patient movements, reviewing AI-detected postures, and managing patient data.
+The STEMSight PIM frontend is a **Next.js 15** application designed for monitoring camera AI performance and analyzing movement detection data from Raspberry Pi 4 devices.
+It provides dashboards for viewing live camera feeds, reviewing AI-detected postures and movements, and managing camera device configurations.

 ## 🏗️ Project Structure